-- The deadline for an assignment is the start of the class on which it is due.
-You won't ever have work due on a day we do not meet for class. - A penalty-free extension will be granted if it requested 24 hours in advance of the deadline.
-This request can come either in person or by email. - Late work is still accepted without advance extension, but a late penalty applies-half credit in the case of small assignment, 3-percent-per-day in the case of a major assessment like the portfolio.
+• The deadline for an assignment is the start of the class on which it is due.
+You won't ever have work due on a day we do not meet for class.

+• A penalty-free extension will be granted if the student requests 24 hours in advance of the deadline.

+• Late work is still accepted without advance extension, but a late penalty applies-half credit in the case of small assignment, 3-percent-per-day in the case of a major assessment like the portfolio.